realiztikkk/Brutal-Wasteland/README.md

 ### General Tips

-**Make sure you have no overlays like Overwolf or Discord on as it can make performance worse or cause freezing etc.**
+**Make sure you have no overlays like Overwolf or Discord on as it can make performance worse or cause freezing, etc.**

-**You will have to reload your save if you want some mods to work like Hitman's animations and B42 notify etc.**
+**You will have to reload your save if you want some mods to work like Hitman's animations and B42 notify, etc.**

 **You can delete the files in the Brutal Wasteland FNV or TTW Downloads folder to free up space, but not recommended if you have bad internet since you'll have to redownload everything again.
 If you choose to update when updates drop, you'll have to delete it again.**